Exercise machine: Elliptical machines

 Ellipticals (elliptical machines) are a combination of stair-climbing and a treadmill.
 Generally it contains two tracks upon which the user stands.
 Users describe an elliptical motion (hence the machine name) while walking or jogging.
 Some ellipticals have magnetic resistance controls that add difficulty to doing the motion.

 Glider machines

 This machine allows the user to stand on two separate foot pedals and use their own muscles to create the movement.
 The stabilized movement can be likened to that of a "swing set" for each leg.

 Climbing machines

-Also named stair-climbing machines, they work the user's legs as he/she pumps pedals up and down, much like climbing stairs.
+Also named stair-climbing machines, they work the user's legs as they pump pedals up and down, much like climbing stairs.
 Some climbing machines have handles to push and pull to exercise the whole body.

 Rowing machines

 Rowing machines, also named rowers, simulate the body movements of using a rowing boat.